 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Bloodroot Supplements Safe for Healthy Individuals with NBN Mutation Associated Genetic Risk?
+3. What about Bloodroot Supplements for Healthy Individuals with CDKN2A Mutation associated Genetic Risk?

-NBN mutation causes biochemical pathways/processes like Cell Cycle Checkpoints, Estrogen Signaling, Stem Cell Signaling, DNA Repair and Angiogenesis to get impacted.
+CDKN2A mutation causes biochemical pathways/processes like Cell Cycle Checkpoints and Cell Cycle to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Bloodroot should be avoided when the genetic panel identifies mutation of NBN for Breast Cancer.
-Bloodroot impacts pathways/processes like Cell Cycle Checkpoints and Estrogen Signaling and creates adverse effects with NBN and related conditions.
+Bloodroot should not be taken when the genetic panel identifies mutation of CDKN2A for Skin Cancer.
+Bloodroot impacts pathways/processes like Cell Cycle Checkpoints and creates adverse conditions with CDKN2A.

-4. Are Bloodroot Supplements Safe for Healthy Individuals with PDGFRA Mutation Associated Genetic Risk?
+4. What about Bloodroot Supplements for Healthy Individuals with HRAS Mutation associated Genetic Risk?

-PDGFRA is one of the genes available in panels for cancer risk testing.
-PDGFRA mutation causes biochemical pathways/processes like RAS-RAF Signaling, PI3K-AKT-MTOR Signaling, Stem Cell Signaling, Angiogenesis and Growth Factor Signaling to get impacted.
+HRAS is one of the genes available in panels for cancer risk testing.
+HRAS mutation causes biochemical pathways/processes like Immune Evasion Signaling and RAS-RAF Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Bloodroot supplements when the genetic panel identifies mutation in PDGFRA for Gastric Cancer.
-Bloodroot impacts pathways/processes like RAS-RAF Signaling and PI3K-AKT-MTOR Signaling and creates a supportive effect in those with PDGFRA and related conditions.
+Bloodroot supplements may be considered when the genetic panel identifies mutations in HRAS for Pheochromocytoma And Paraganglioma.
+Bloodroot impacts pathways/processes like Immune Evasion Signaling and creates a canceling effect in those individuals with HRAS mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Bloodroot, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Bloodroot are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.